syl20bnr/spacemacs-elpa-mirror/gnu/ascii-art-to-unicode-readme.txt

 Much easier on the eyes now!

-Normally, lines are drawn with the `LIGHT' weight.
-If you set var `aa2u-uniform-weight' to symbol `HEAVY', you will see, instead:
+Normally, lines are drawn with the ‘LIGHT’ weight.
+If you set var ‘aa2u-uniform-weight’ to symbol ‘HEAVY’, you will see, instead:

   ┏━━━━━━━━━━━━━━━┓
   ┃               ┃